 Blue Ridge Mtn native.
 Trying to live my best life and achieve "good person" status.
 Wife to a freelance/self-publishing author, A.D.
-White, and mama to my cute, funny, and mischievous b/g twin babies.
+White.
+I'm an HR & OD leader and my most fun title is "mama" to my cute, funny, and mischievous b/g twin babies.

 I also have a day job as an HR, OD, Engagement, and Leadership professional in the hospital & health care industry.
 I have an associate's degree in Art, a bachelor's degree in Ethics and Social Institutions, and a masters' degree in Entrepreneurship.

 I write about my gorgeous life in the Blue Ridge Mountains of western NC, raising twins, strengths-based leadership, and I even write about business and the entrepreneurial spirit sometimes.
 Dang, I love a good side hustle!